Smith, Arthur Hall, b. 1929

 Active in Washington, D.C.

-Biographical/Historical Note: Painter, educator; Washington, D.C.
+Biographical/Historical Note: Arthur Hall Smith (1929- 2013) was a painter and educator in Washington, D.C.
 Smith received a Fullbright fellowship to study in Paris in 1951.
 He studied at Atelier 17, Paris, with S.W.
 Hayter in 1952.
 He entered graduate school at the University of Washington in 1955, and studied with Mark Tobey, 1955-1957.

 How to Use this Collection